pebsconsulting/bach/README.md

 # Syntax and Semantics

+A native Bach document is a 3-tuple of

+    * a label: like an XML tag name
+    * attributes: a mapping of attribute names to a list of values
+    * children: a mixed list of strings and subdocuments

-A Bach document is a non-empty string that may start with #-style comments, followed by a label, then optionally attributes, shorthand attributes, string literals, and subdocuments in any order.
+In terms of syntax, a Bach document is a non-empty string that may start with
+#-style comments, followed by a label, then optionally attributes, shorthand
+attributes, string literals, and subdocuments in any order.
 Subdocuments may not contain #-style comments, but may contain #-style shorthand attributes instead.

 Special characters are space, backslash, and